-4.2.7.
-RPL - BNursing only
+4.2.5.
+Recognition of Prior Learning (RPL)

-4.2.7.1.
-For NMC registered nurses RPL/credit transfer may exceed 50% and may be a maximum of all credits at Level 4 and Level 5, however no credits at Level 6 can be claimed, i.e. a student holding a UG Degree in Nursing and current NMC registration in one field may achieve registration in a 2nd field by completing 120 credits at Level 6.
+4.2.5.1.
+For those students who are already NMC registered nurses and have no restrictions on practice only, RPL/credit transfer may exceed 50% and may be a maximum of all credits at Level 4 and 50% of the credits, i.e. 60, at Level 5 (although all practice placement requirements must be undertaken)